 Keep the victim and the limb completely at rest.
 Bring transport to the victim is possible.

 Transport the victim to medical care, preferably by ambulance.
 If alone, the victim should apply the pressure immobilisation bandage as completely as possible over the bite site and affected limb.
 They should keep immobile until assistance arrives.
-If they are unable to obtain urgent help to come to them, then apply local pressure if possible, immobilisation is contraindicated, and they should move themselves to seek urgent help.

-Do not remove the bandages or splints before evaluation in an appropriate hospital environment.
+DO NOT remove the bandages or splints before evaluation in an appropriate hospital environment.

 If the bite is not on the limb, firm direct pressure on the bite site may be useful.
-Do not restrict breathing or chest movement and do not apply firm pressure to the neck or head.
+DO NOT restrict breathing or chest movement and do not apply firm pressure to the neck or head.